-A great way to view Loisaba is on foot, you will be accompanied by your guide as well as a ranger whose knowledge of local flora, fauna and history is unmatched.
+A great way to view Loisaba is on foot.
+You will be accompanied by your guide as well as a ranger whose knowledge of local flora, fauna and history is unmatched.

 The traditional mode of transport in the drylands of Northern Kenya and another great way to experience Loisaba.
-Short or longer camel walks can be arranged or if you prefer a longer ride along the river stopping for a picnic lunch and a swim.

 Fishing can be arranged in the river and dams all year round.
-Equipment, both modern and traditional can be supplied together with drinks and a picnic.
+Equipment, both modern and traditional, can be supplied together with drinks and a picnic.

 The Dog Team